Noktomezo/amd-usb-fix/README.md

 ## ▶️ How to use

-1. Run the following command in powershell as administrator
+1. Run the following command in powershell as administrator:
 ```pwsh
 irm "https://dub.sh/dusbps" | iex
 ```